dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week5_CloudThreats/Assignment.md

 ## Assignment 2: Propose Strategies and Tools for Cloud Security

 The use of security information event management (SIEM) software detected that a malware attack originated from an international source.
 As the cybersecurity analyst of NCU-FSB with critical infrastructure and mission-sensitive information, you have determined that the external hackers have the motivation to cause business disruption.
-The virus penetrated the enterprise’s IT infrastructure, infecting servers, desktops, and laptops; destroying information; and spreading ransomware.
+The virus penetrated the enterprise's IT infrastructure, infecting servers, desktops, and laptops; destroying information; and spreading ransomware.
 The payload of the virus deleted mission-critical files and changed file extensions for all database files.

-The attacks have crippled the organization’s ability to make timely business decisions.
+The attacks have crippled the organization's ability to make timely business decisions.
 Further investigation of logs using a security information event management application revealed that there had been significant internal attacks including sniffing, MAC spoofing, WEP/WPA cracking, AP spoofing, and DoS of the company resources due to the weak wireless infrastructure.
 These attacks have weakened the security posture of the organization.

 ### Instructions